gatk555/ngspice/README.md

 This repository contains a copy of the main development branch of Ngspice (https://ngspice.sourceforge.io/) and scripts for Github Actions that run daily to update the copy and build it.
-There are builds for Linux (X64, gcc compiler), Windows (X64, MSVC) and MacOS (X86_64, gcc and arm64, clang).
+There are builds for Linux (X64, gcc compiler), Windows (X64, both MSVC and MSYS) and MacOS (X86_64, clang).
+(Previous MacOS builds for ARM64 are suspended until a build bug has been resolved.)
 The resulting binaries can be found under the "Actions" tab above.
 (Look for "artifacts".)
 A Github login is required for downloading.

 The binaries are packaged as ZIP files intended to be expanded to /usr/local or C:\Spice64.
 For Unix-like OSs the execute permission is not preserved.
 Use this command to restore it: